Always be the first to know!

 Rudrakshas (also called as Rudraksh) are very supportive in maintaining physical and mental balance.
 For spiritual seekers, it supports to enhance one’s spiritual growth.
 It’s curative properties have been utilized worldwide for a number of physical, mental and psychosomatic illnesses.

 Anyone, irrespective of gender, cultural, ethnic, geographical or religious background can wear Rudraksha.
 They are intended for persons at any stage in life irrespective of mental and physical condition.
 It can be worn by children, students, the elderly and ill for many benefits.
 Please see question 5 below.

 They are of the same quality; it is just that it's a question of convenience.
 The smaller ones cost more simply because the rudraksha is not plucked from a tree, they wait for it to fall down, fully ripe and fall down.
 So, it is much harder to pick up the smaller beads in the mountain so they cost more; otherwise they're about the same.

 Rudraksha offered by us are carefully selected, checked for quality and consecrated.
-The benefits of each type are mentioned below:- Panchamukhi: These are five-faced Rudraksha which can be worn by anyone above 14 years of age.
-It helps cultivate inner freedom and purity.
+The benefits of each type are mentioned below:

 To condition new Rudraksha beads, immerse them in ghee (clarified butter) for 24 hours and then soak them in full-fat milk for an additional 24 hours.
 Wash it with water and wipe the beads with a clean cloth.
 Do not wash them with soap or any cleaning material.
 Due to this conditioning, the color of the Rudraksha may be altered and it is perfectly normal as these are natural beads.
 It is also normal that some color of the thread may also come out during the conditioning.
 Conditioning should be done every six months as explained below.